 - The purpose of Related and Supplemental Instruction is to teach Apprentices those applied academics in subject areas critical to job performance, but not adequately or effectively taught on the job.

 - The Related and Supplemental Instruction will be paid from University STAP funds.

 - $100 of STAP funds for employees covered by the SEIU Collective Bargaining Agreement (CBA) are reallocated for the Apprenticeship Program (see CBA for more information).

 - Apprentices have the responsibility to enroll in and attend all classes of Related and Supplemental Instruction to satisfactorily complete their course of study.

 - Apprentices have the responsibility to know their schedules of classes and purchase the necessary tools and books or other materials required for each class.

 - Costs of necessary tools, books or other materials will be paid in accordance with University staff development programs and the CBA.

-At this time, the program offers three trades for apprenticeship, which are specifically outlined in the Standards of: The Stanford University and SEIU HEW Local 2007 Joint Apprenticeship Training Committee (PDF):
+At this time, the program offers four trades for apprenticeship, which are specifically outlined in the Standards of: The Stanford University and SEIU HEW Local 2007 Joint Apprenticeship Training Committee (PDF):